Pria-11/AmazeCart-E-commerce-project/README.md

+# AmazeCart | All at One Place | E-commerce-project

 ## Quick View
 - Hibernate configuration added( database and tables automatically create when run the project)
 - Service classes provide reusable services throughout project